Williamsmene/alx-low_level_programming/0x00-hello_world/README.md

-write a script that runs a C file through the preproccessor
+Write a script that compiles a C file but does not link